materialscloud-org/tools-seekpath/README.rst

 =========================================
 Docker image and running the tool locally
 =========================================
-Docker images are automatically built and hosted on [DockerHub under the reposiotry materialscloud/tools-seekpath](https://hub.docker.com/repository/docker/materialscloud/tools-seekpath).
+Docker images are automatically built and hosted on `DockerHub under the repository materialscloud/tools-seekpath`_.

 If you want to run locally the latest version, you can execute::